-The website visitor is of course unaware of this sharing of information.
-It is completely transparent and there is no visible indication anywhere to the visitor about which companies are informed about their visit.
+The website visitor is, of course, unaware of this sharing of information.
+It is completely transparent and there’s no visible indication anywhere to the visitor about which companies are informed about their visit.
 The visitor sees the address of the page they are on and expects a direct relationship with that site.

 Google may share information about a website’s visitors with that website as payment for including their tracking code on their pages.
 However, what else does Google do with this data?
 It is very likely used as a signal in their search ranking algorithm to determine what is popular.
 The collected data is also likely used as a signal in their targeted advertisement system to target advertisements relevant to the visitor’s interests.
 As Google is already on 60 % of the most popular sites, they could corner the market by penalizing the rankings of sites who don’t include their tracking code or advertisements.